MLB Hall of Fame

 Ed Delahanty was inducted into the Baseball Hall of Fame in 1945 and remains a symbol of 19th-century hitting greatness.

-Delahanty's Awards and Records
+Delahanty's Awards and Honors

 • NL batting champion (1899)